 For trips to countries where English speaking is uncommon, it may be a good idea to have medical letters translated into the local language and also some translations for important requests.
 For example, "I need to find a doctor", "I need sugar quickly".
 Making contact with the New Zealand consulate may also be a good idea for longer stays or in case there are any difficulties.

-What care do I need to take with food and hygiene when travelling with diabetes?
+What care do I need to take with food and hygiene when travelling with my child who has diabetes?

 Like all travellers in overseas countries, you need to be extremely careful with food hygiene.
 In countries where water supplies and general hygiene is suspect: